rafaelalvessa/advent-of-code/README.md

-# advent-of-code
+# Advent of Code in Dart
-My solutions for the Advent of Code 2015 in Dart.
+My solutions to the [Advent of Code](http://adventofcode.com/) 2015 in Dart.